 In Dubrovnik’s Old Town is Restaurant 360.
 A Michelin-star restaurant where you can enjoy your meal sitting along the top of the city walls.

 Dubrovnik can be the most difficult for securing an annual lease, and real estate prices fluctuate immensely depending upon age, location, and amenities.

 A refurbished 2-bedroom on/near the beach can easily demand between $220,000-550,000/199.000-499.000€.
 Luxury villas go into the millions.

-Dubrovnik has a small expat community, which is mostly made up of retirees and foreigners who married a Croatian citizen.
+Dubrovnik has a small expat community, which is mostly made up of retirees and foreigners who married Croatian citizens.

 6. Pula – heaven on Earth

-According to Croatian legend, ‘The Maker intended to shape a part of the Earth to the image of Heaven.
+Croatian legend states, ‘The Maker intended to shape a part of the Earth to the image of Heaven.
 That is how Istria came into being’

-And once you visit Pula, you’ll believe as the locals do; that it’s true.
+And once you visit Pula, you’ll believe that it’s true.

 At the tip of the Istria peninsula, Pula is a very Mediterranean city with a Roman past.